sparklearnedtech/bdb2022-capstone/README.md

 	git branch             // check and make sure you are currently on your john-doe branch, not main
 	```
 3. As you can see, this repo only contains the `README.md` file.
 It's up to you to generate a new React JS project on your branch after you've chosen what type of DApp project you'd be working on.
+4. Once you're done, just message [@harveyjavier](https://github.com/harveyjavier) on Slack, and he will check your branch.

 ## Select from these type of DApp projects

 ### NFT Marketplace
 Deploy your own set of ERC721s or NFTs on testnet, and create your own marketplace for it.
 More like an e-commerce website for NFTs.
-It must have a _Connect wallet_ function, and
+It must have a _Connect wallet_ function, and purchase of the NFTs should be in ETH.

 ### Pool Staking
 Deploy your own ERC20 token, and a staking pool contract on testnet.
 Then integrate it to a DApp.
+It must have a _Connect wallet_ function, and staking should have an accurate formula.

 ### Simple Game
 Deploy your own set of ERC721/s or NFT/s on testnet.
 Then integrate these NFTs in a game.
 A simple arcade or hypercasual game will do.
 But make it fun.
 Game must have a _Connect wallet_ function, and only address that holds your deployed NFT can play.